bsdpot/minipot/README.md

 minipot-init -i 192.168.0.1
 ```

-`pot` to activate the resource limits framework, via a loader tunable.
+In order to show resource usage to nomad, `pot` needs to activate the resource limits framework, via a loader tunable.
 You can check if it's active via the command:
 ```console
 sysctl kern.racct.enable
 ```